Lauri Love Ruling 'Sets Precedent' For Trying Hacking Suspects in UK - Slashdot

 At this moment having a foreigner tried in American Court isn't the best place for justice.
 I currently have more faith in a fare trial in the UK.

 Re: Avoid the USA for the time being.
-(Score:4, Insightful)
+(Score:5, Insightful)

 As a citizen I am scared to be in America at the moment.